 While capturing a shot or a video, the phone’s camera software keeps a reference frame in memory for comparison with the successive shots following the first one.

 The software then attempts to do what AE or Premiere pro does – moving those reference points around to bring them closer to the same point in the frame.

 However, some phones now use gyro-based tracking to compensate for camera shake.
-This would still work by moving the image around on the sensor, but using a physical giro to gather the tracking information.
+This would still work by moving the image around on the sensor but using a physical giro to gather the tracking information.

-In other words, there’s no clear cut answer, and each phone works differently.
+In other words, there’s no clear-cut answer, and each phone works differently.
 Added to that, the phone manufacturers aren’t giving too much information away about how their system works exactly.
 Now the question is why OIS is better than EIS?

 Why OIS is Better than EIS?

 The main advantage of OIS is that there is no image degradation as necessary compensations are made before an optical signal is fed to the CCD.
-But the hardware for the mechanical motion of lenses buts a strain on your battery backup and also adds to the weight of the device.
+But the hardware for the mechanical motion of lenses puts a strain on your battery backup and also adds to the weight of the device.

-EIS has become quite popular these days because they are light and less expensive.
+EIS in cameras has become quite popular these days because they are light and less expensive.
 And with improvement in algorithms used for stabilization image degradation is minimal as well.
 But at low resolutions and in poor lighting conditions, you might see significant degradation.